WeiLiweili/reduced-mass-calc/README.md

 ## The proceudres
 1. Recompile the Phonon module of Quantum Espresso after inlcuding the updated write_eigenvectors.f90 and matdyn.f90 scripts

-2. Performing the normal modes calculation and in particular obtain the data file of normalized displacement
+2. Performing the normal modes calculation and in particular obtain the data file of normalized displacement, i.e., ch4.disp.

 3. python rmass.py, this is actually the main step